-The Wedgwood collection
+The V&A Wedgwood Collection

 V&A and RIBA Architecture Partnership

-The ACE/V&A Purchase Grant Fund
+The Arts Council England/V&A Purchase Grant Fund

 The V&A supports an ambitious programme of loans as a key means of making our collections more widely available to the public.
 In any one year, some 2,500 V&A objects can be seen in many venues throughout the UK.

 About 200,000 visits are made to our touring exhibitions each year.
-Touring exhibitions are perhaps the our most high profile off-site activity, enabling as many people as possible to engage with the V&A and its collections.
+Touring exhibitions are perhaps our most high profile off-site activity, enabling as many people as possible to engage with the V&A and its collections.

 We work with a range of educational, cultural and community organisations, both formally and informally, to bring long term benefits to the institutions concerned, to the public – internationally and in the UK – and to the wider economy.